JAYEL AHERAM is a writer, Iraq War and Marine veteran, and photographer based in Seattle. Powered by coffee and rage.

 Aheram is an internationally-published photographer whose work has drawn acclaim from notable names such as Yoko Ono and Rosie O’Donnell.
 His photography have been featured and published in more than a hundred print, television, and online venues including Nature, the New Yorker, Poets & Writers, The Desert Sun, NPR, Fox News, Marine Corps Times, and the Italian book cover of Warren I. Cohen’s bestselling book “America’s Failing Empire.”
 He is a popularly exhibited artist featured in more than a dozen exhibitions, including three critically-acclaimed solo exhibitions, two of which had been named by Palm Springs newspaper The Desert Sun’s “Hot Picks of the Desert” in two different years.
 According to the Desert Sun, “Aheram’s photographs, like deserts themselves, depict scenes of beauty and desolation.
 ‘The Harsh Desert’ goes beyond the theater of war to reveal an Iraq few Americans have seen.”
 In the summer of 2011, he was honored by the City of Palm Desert with a solo exhibition of his collection “In Martial Hues.”
 The same collection was chosen by College of the Desert’s Marks Art Center for an exhibition in December 2011.

 In 2013, Aheram graduated from College of Desert with an associate of arts degree in Journalism.
 He is an avid gamer and is currently playing: League of Legends, Civilization V, Diablo III, Torchlight 2, and occasionally still plays text-based roleplaying games.
-He currently resides in Southern California where he is pursuing a degree in political science at University of Southern California.
+He currently resides in Seattle, Washington.

 (Photograph by Judd Weiss.)